 Get Cultured at one of the many museums

 I’m not going to sit here and tell you to visit the Louvre and the Musée d’Orsay.
 Why?
 Because here’s the thing about Paris, museums can overwhelm your trip.
-You can easily spend a day exploring each of those buildings.
+You can easily spend days exploring each of those buildings.

 I often encourage first time visitors to spend more time outdoors, walking and enjoying the streets of Paris.
-However if you’re passion is art, then do it and don’t look back.
+However if your passion is art, then visit the museums and don’t think twice about it.